nativefier/nativefier/API.md

 --bounce
 ```

-(macOS only) When the counter increases, the dock icon will bounce for one second.
+*[New in 7.6.2]* (macOS only) When the counter increases, the dock icon will bounce for one second.
 This only works if the `--counter` option is active.

 #### [build-version]